gensyn-ai/minecraft-building-assistance-game/README.md

 ### Installing dependencies

-First, install Python (≥3.8 tested but lower might work).
+First, install Python (≥3.8 tested but lower might work.
+If you are running Linux we recommend using python 3.8).
 Then, run

     pip install -r requirements.txt